mongodb/docs-mongodb-shell/source/includes/boolean-logic-connection-strings.rst

-For boolean values in connection strings, you:
+For boolean values in :manual:`connection string
+</reference/connection-string>`, you:

 - must use ``true`` or ``false``.
 - cannot use ``1``, ``y``, ``yes``, or ``t`` instead of ``true``.